 We’d like to thank all of the women in food and agriculture for their dedication to making the world a healthier and better place.
-Here are some women who are making a difference.
+In honor of International Women’s Day, here are some influential women who are making a difference.

 You may remember her as the executive director of Michelle Obama’s Let’s Move! campaign.
 She was also the Senior Policy Advisor for Nutrition Policy during the Obama presidency.
 She helped promote healthier eating in schools via school cooking, gardening, and better procurement of food.
 She is now the Vice President of Communications and Community Affairs and Danone North America, where she helps to create healthy foods by using sustainable agriculture.

 This chef from Mexico City opened her restaurant, Cala, in San Francisco and hired former convicts to comprise 70% of the staff.
 She did this to prove that you can vanish high turnover rates of restaurant staff by paying your employees above minimum wage and treating them well.
 Additionally, she is steadfast in her goals of creating a more cultured environment via the food she makes.